 - 1. Application and registration fee is non-refundable. - 2.
-In the event student Drops, the tuition fee will be credited back to student ledger which can be utilized for the next semester. - 3.
+In the event student Drops, the tuition fee of registered courses will be credited back as applicable to the student ledger which can be utilized for the next semester. - 3.
 In the event student withdraws permanently from the University, student has to submit completed refund application form to Student Accounts department. - 4.
 In the event of non-compliance with agreed payment plan, all deposits held will be adjusted against balances owed to the university and excess amount will be refunded.